sunain-s/SearchEng/README.md

 - must display page titles

 # How To Run
-Run 'main.py' with python3, and use in command line.\
+Install bs4 module and run 'main.py' with python3, and use in command line.\
 Can add more webpages of any name - program renames them as necessary

 # What I Learnt